KomodoPlatform/developer-docs/docs/basic-docs/installations/asset-chain-parameters.md

 The `ac_ccenable` parameter restricts the asset chain so that only indicated Custom Consensus modules can be enabled. `ac_ccenable` requires [ac_cc](../installations/asset-chain-parameters.html#ac-cc) to be active.

 To indicate which Custom Consensus modules should be available, insert each module's eval code in decimal and separated by commas.
-A list of all eval codes can be found [here](https://github.com/jl777/komodo/blob/master/src/cc/eval.h).

-For a quick reference, see:
+The following table presents an abbreviated list of EVAL codes.
+For more information, please see [this linked content](https://github.com/jl777/komodo/blob/master/src/cc/eval.h).

 | Name of the module | EvalCode |
 | ------------------ | -------- |